paritytech/polkadot-hub-app/docs/quickstart.md

 ## 1. Prerequisites

-The quickest and easiest way to run HQ is using Docker.
+The quickest and easiest way to run Polkadot Hub App is using Docker.
 You can find Docker installation instructions [here](https://docs.docker.com/get-docker/).

 If you don't want to use Docker you can run the project from source.